 After graduating, I briefly freelanced for agencies before spending six months working as an in-house translator for Amazon translating product content.
 I then launched my full-time freelancing career.
-I currently have five years’ experience in the translation industry and am working in the travel/tourism, wellness, business communications and marketing sectors.
+I currently have eight years’ experience in the translation industry and am working in the travel/tourism, wellness, business communications and marketing sectors.

 Benefits of working with me

 I qualified as a translator by completing my MA in Translation from the University of Exeter, for which I received a Distinction.
 The course taught me translation techniques and theories and gave me an in-depth insight into how the profession works.
 I use the knowledge I acquired from this postgraduate degree to create translations that perform their expected function, whether this is to persuade or inform readers or to produce a call to action.

 My work at Amazon allowed me to hone my translation skills.
 As the work involved translating product descriptions into English for the Amazon website, it forms the basis for my specialism in marketing.
 Through my work with this company – which continued into my freelance career – I have translated over 350,000 words of product descriptions.
 This has given me a skill set that allows me to produce effective marketing texts that will help your products to sell in an English-speaking market.